g33k5p34k/David_Website/content/pleistodist/vignette2.md

 ![](/pleistodist/aegeanislands_animated.gif)

 We need to generate a shapefile of sampling points for calculating island area over time.
-To do this, we will use the 'Add Delimited Text Layer' function in QGIS to read the `Aegean_Angiosperms.csv` file, rename the 'Islands' colume to 'Name', and filter for rows where `typelgm == I` (filtering out islands that were previously connected to the mainland).
+To do this, we will use the 'Add Delimited Text Layer' function in QGIS to read the `Aegean_Angiosperms.csv` file from the Hammoud et al (2021) Dryad dataset (https://datadryad.org/stash/dataset/doi:10.5061/dryad.dfn2z350z), rename the 'Islands' colume to 'Name', and filter for rows where `typelgm == I` (filtering out islands that were previously connected to the mainland).

 ![](/pleistodist/QGIS_points.png)